pushkarlaulkar/Whisper-K8s-on-AKS/README.md

 **Helm**
 To install this app using Helm using the default **App Routing** add on, perform below steps
   1. Create a namespace. ` kubectl create ns yopass `
-  2. Create a tls secret named ` cert-tls ` which has the domain's certificate & private key by running below command.
-The domain's .crt & .key file should already be present.
+  2. Run the command ` kubectl -n app-routing-system get svc nginx ` to confirm if a **LoadBalancer** IP has been provisioned.

      ```
-     kubectl -n yopass create secret tls cert-tls --cert=domain_name.crt --key=domain_name.key
-     ```
-  3. Run the command ` kubectl -n app-routing-system get svc nginx ` to confirm if a **LoadBalancer** IP has been provisioned.

-     ```
      pushkar [ ~ ]$ kubectl -n app-routing-system get svc nginx
      NAME    TYPE           CLUSTER-IP    EXTERNAL-IP    PORT(S)                      AGE
      nginx   LoadBalancer   10.0.58.180   20.174.45.64   80:32767/TCP,443:30598/TCP   110s
      ```
-  4. Run the command to install **YoPass**
+  3. Run the command to install **YoPass**

      ```
-     helm install whisper ./helm --namespace yopass --set ingressClassName="web-app-routing" --set domain_name=your_preferred_fqdn
+     helm install whisper ./helm --namespace yopass --set ingressClassName="web-app-routing" --set domain_name=your_preferred_fqdn --set-file tlsSecret.cert=domain_name.crt --set-file tlsSecret.key=domain_name.key
      ```
-  5. Run `kubectl -n yopass get ingress` to retrieve the IP.
+  4. Run `kubectl -n yopass get ingress` to retrieve the IP.
 This may take some time to match with the **LoadBalancer** IP above.
 Point the domain name in your registrar to the IP address.
-  6. Access the app using `https://your_domain_name`.
+  5. Access the app using `https://your_domain_name`.
-  7. Uninstall the app using `helm uninstall whisper --namespace yopass`.
+  6. Uninstall the app using `helm uninstall whisper --namespace yopass`.

 -----------------------------

 **Helm**
 To install this app using Helm using your own nginx ingress, perform below steps
   1. Create a namespace. ` kubectl create ns yopass `
-  2. Create a tls secret named ` cert-tls ` which has the domain's certificate & private key by running below command.
-The domain's .crt & .key file should already be present.

-     ```
-     kubectl -n yopass create secret tls cert-tls --cert=domain_name.crt --key=domain_name.key
-     ```
-  3. Deploy Nginx Ingress Controller by running below commands.
+  2. Deploy Nginx Ingress Controller by running below commands.

      ```
      helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx